-The Snoopy Nose Deformity is essentially a complication that can occur post breast augmentation surgery.
-Waterfall Deformity or Snoopy nose is when your breast tissue appears to be falling off the front of the implant.
-It essentially resembles a sad, Snoopy cartoon dog with its nose pointing downwards.
-This is where it gets the name.
-Your breast tissue will spill over the breast implant, resembling a waterfall that is why it is also known as a waterfall deformity.
+The waterfall breast, sometimes called “snoopy nose” deformity is essentially a complication that can occur post breast augmentation surgery.
+It is when your breast tissue appears to be falling off the front of the implant.
+Your breast tissue will spill over the breast implant, resembling a waterfall, and that is why it is also known as a waterfall deformity.

-With your breast tissue spilling over the breast implant, the Snoopy/ Waterfall deformity makes your breasts appear saggy, disproportionate, and droopy.
+With your breast tissue spilling over the breast implant, the deformity can make the breasts appear less proportionate or downturned (ptosis).
 Contrary to the popular belief, it is very different from a capsular contracture that makes your breasts look distorted, missahpen and tight.
-Though it can be caused by a capsular contracture when the implant is placed or contracted into a higher position
+However, it can be caused by a capsular contracture when the implant is placed or contracted into a higher position

-A Snoopy or waterfall breast deformity primarily occurs in the cases where breast implants are placed underneath the muscle.
+A waterfall breast deformity primarily occurs in the cases where breast implants are placed underneath the muscle.
 This placement is known as a submuscular or subpectoral placement.
-The placement alone isn’t responsible for the Snoopy nose effect.
+The placement alone isn’t responsible for the deformity.
 However, it can occur if the implant is placed very high.
-There is a very similar breast deformity to this one, known as double bubble deformity.
-This one has quite similar symptoms along with a similar set of causes.

 In most cases, the deformity occurs when patients already have a healthy amount of breast tissue that sits over the implant.
-Over time, this tissue slides off and over the implant, giving your breasts an unsightly upper breast sag appearance.
+Over time, this tissue slides off and over the implant, giving your breasts the appearance of ptosis.

-How Can I Tell If I Have a Snoopy Deformity, Waterfall Deformity, or Double Bubble?
+How Can I Tell If I Have a Breast Deformity?

-You can find plenty of reference images online that will help you determine whether your breast deformity falls under the category of double bubble or waterfall or Snoopy deformity.
+You can find plenty of reference images online that will help you determine whether you have a breast deformity.
 However, there is only one way to be completely sure of it.
 That is to visit a specialist plastic surgeon.
 After carefully analysing your breasts, the plastic surgeon will be able to give the final verdict and possible solutions to help your condition.
 So, the first step is to book an appointment with Dr Hunt or Dr Maryam as soon as possible.

 The double-bubble deformity occurs when a breast implant sits lower than the old inframammary crease.
 It happens when a breast implant is positioned below the old crease at the surgery or when an implant falls below the crease with the passage of time creating a contour deformity.